Ahmadreza-SY/TCP-CI/Readme.md

 ```

 ### Adding Understand Python Package/Library
 Unlike typical projects, Understand doesn't provide its Python library in the well-known pip package installer, and you need to manually add the package to your Python environment.
-The instructions of adding the package are explained in [this link](https://scitools.com/support/python-api/).
+The instructions of adding the package are explained in [this link](https://support.scitools.com/t/getting-started-with-the-python-api/51).

 ## Usage Instructions
 ### Arguments
-After creating Understand's database, you're ready to run our script.
+After setting up Understand's environment, you're ready to run our script.
 The following table demonstrates available arguments to run the script:

 Argument Name | Description | Required
 --- | --- | ---